RubixML/ML/README.md

 ```

 ### Serial
 The Serial backend executes tasks sequentially inside of a single PHP process.
-The advantage of the Serial backend is that it has zero overhead due to parallelization, thus it may be faster than a parallel backend in cases where the computions are minimal such as with small datasets.
+The advantage of the Serial backend is that it has zero overhead, thus it may be faster than a parallel backend in cases where the computions are minimal such as with small datasets.

 > [Source](https://github.com/RubixML/RubixML/blob/master/src/Backends/Serial.php)